hamlet-io/docs/docs/getting-started/install.md

 <TabItem value="macos">

-For MacOS instances we recommended setting up the required dependencies using [HomeBrew](https://brew.sh/) which is a great package manage for MacOS and talks a lot of hassle out of setting up an environment.
+For MacOS instances we recommended setting up the required dependencies using [HomeBrew](https://brew.sh/) which is a great package manager for MacOS and takes a lot of hassle out of setting things up.

-1. If you have got Homebrew installed already head over to the Homebrew docs page at https://brew.sh/, and follow the instructions provided
+1. If you haven't got Homebrew installed, head over to the [Homebrew docs page](https://brew.sh/) and follow the instructions to get homebrew running
-1. Once you have home brew installed run the following commands to install the base packages
+1. Once you have homebrew installed run the following commands to install the base packages

   ```console
   brew update